 Recipients (including subrecipients) who receive awards under NSGP that wholly or partially provide funding for emergency communication projects and related activities must comply with the most recent version of the SAFECOM Guidance on Emergency Communications Grants.
 This guidance provides recommendations to recipients regarding interoperable emergency communications projects, including allowable costs, eligible activities, grants management best practices for emergency communications grants, and information on technical standards that ensure greater interoperability.
-The guidance is intended to ensure that Federally-funded investments are compatible, interoperable, and support the national goals and objectives for improving emergency communications nationwide.
-Recipients (including subrecipients) investing in broadband-related expenditures should review IB 386, Clarification on Use of DHS/FEMA Public Safety Grant Funds for Broadband-Related Expenditures and Investments, and consult their DHS/FEMA HQ Program Analyst on such investments before developing applications.
+The guidance is intended to ensure that Federally-funded investments are compatible,

+Page 11 of 43 FY 2017 NSGP NOFO interoperable, and support the national goals and objectives for improving emergency communications nationwide.